Chia-Network/chia-dev-guides/guides/crash-course/introduction.md

 Chia follows a consensus algorithm known as **Proof of Space and Time** (PoST).
 The way it works is by utilizing hard drive space and elapsed time as your contribution to the network.
 This is required to prevent what's known as a [Sybil attack](https://en.wikipedia.org/wiki/Sybil_attack).

 Chia is intentionally different than networks that use **Proof of Stake** (PoS).
-Many argue that staking has a centralizing effect of the network as there are much fewer decision-making nodes, and they continue to gain power.
+Many argue that staking has a centralizing effect on proof of stake networks as there are much fewer decision-making nodes, and they continue to gain power.
 Chia, on the other hand, has over 100K full nodes all following the PoST consensus mechanism, a protocol that is similar to that of Bitcoin (but with less electricity usage required).

 ### Decentralization